NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Problem Formulation

 \section{Problem Formulation}

 In this section, we formally present concise definitions of STSKQ.
-Consider a spatial objects dataset $O = \{ o_1, o_2, o_3, \dots \}$.
-An object $o$ in $O$ is denoted as a tuple $\langle o.l, o.W, o.T \rangle$, where $o.l$ is a spatial location composed of latitude and longitude, $o.W$ is a set of keywords, and $o.T$ is the check-in time distribution for $o$, which is defined as follow.
+Consider a spatial objects dataset $D = \{ o_1, o_2, o_3, \dots \}$.
+An object $o$ in $D$ is denoted as a tuple $\langle o.l, o.W, o.T \rangle$, where $o.l$ is a spatial location composed of latitude and longitude, $o.W$ is a set of keywords, and $o.T$ is the check-in time distribution set for $o$, which is defined as follow.

 \begin{definition}[Check-in Time Distribution] Given a spatial object $o$, its check-in time distribution is denoted as $o.T$.
-We split day time into hourly-based time intervals denoted as $\Gamma$.
-We define the probability of an object $o$ to be visited during time interval $\tau$ as $C(o,\tau)/C_{total}(o)$, where $C(o,\tau)$ is the number of check-ins that are recorded in $o$ during time interval $\tau$, and $C_{total}(o)$ is the total number of check-ins in $o$.
+According to~\cite{wen2015kstr}, we split day time into hourly-based time intervals denoted as $\Gamma$.
+We define the probability of an object $o$ to be visited during the time interval $\tau$ as $C(o,\tau)/C_{total}(o)$, where $C(o,\tau)$ is the number of check-ins recorded in $o$ during time interval $\tau$, and $C_{total}(o)$ is the total number of check-ins in $o$.
 Eqn.~\eqref{eq:time_distribution_o} describes the formulation of $o.T$.

 \end{definition}

 A time-aware query $q$ is represented as a tuple $\langle q.u, q.l, q.W, q.t\rangle$, where $q.u, q.l $, and $q.W$ represent a user, the location of the user, and a set of required keywords respectively, and $q.t$ is a query time stamp at which the query is issued.
 Next, we formally define social relationship network in LBSN. \begin{definition}[Social Relationship Network] A social relationship network is defined as an unweighted and undirected graph $G = (U,E)$, where $U$ is the set of vertices, each representing a user in LBSN, and $E$ is the set of edges between the vertices, each representing the relationship between two users. \end{definition}